 AUD prides itself in offering quality health services.
-To maintain our standards and fully address the health and medical needs of our students, the AUD Health Center requires that all AUD students submit the Student Health History Form (available at the AUD Health Center) to the Health Center.
+To maintain our standards and fully address the health and medical needs of our students, the AUD Health Center requires that all AUD students submit the Student Health History Form (available at the AUD Health Center and online) to the Health Center.
 This Form must be endorsed by a physician.

 All health information is confidential.
-Only the following staff members have access (as needed): President, Executive Vice President, Dean of Student Services, and Housing Manager (for housing students).
+Only the following staff members have access (as needed): President, Executive Vice President, Provost, and Dean of Student Services.
 All student medical records are kept under a locked filing system, and they are not released to others without the written consent (Authorization of Health Information Release) of the student or his or her parents.